tikul1/StudentManagemengAPI/README.md

 # Testing
   Postman: 1) For Api testing.
-           2) Writing test cases in Postman for checking API's runtime, success status, input and output data validation.
+           2) Writing test cases in Postman for checking API's runtime, success status, input and output of data validation.